TianZhao-007/Database/README.md

  Given a set of FDs,how can we find all keys?
  Consider every subset of attributes,figure out whether they can derive all attributes

+ some tricks(技巧）：
+ (FD: X -> Y, determinant -> dependent)
+ * 1. If an attritube never appears in the dependent of any FD,
+ Then it must be part of Key.
+ * 2. If an attribute never appears in the determinant of any FD,
+ then it must not be part of Key.
+ * 3. If a proper subset of X is a key, then X must not be a key.

  specifying FDs for a relation
  S1 and S2 sets of FDs
  S2 **follow form** S1 if every relation instance satisfying S1 also satirsfies S2